Of Human Bondage (1934 film): Home media

-In 1962, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.
-Consequently, there are numerous DVD and online streaming copies available.
+With the film being in the public domain, there are numerous DVD and online streaming copies available.
 WarnerMedia is the current owner of the bulk of the RKO library and a UK DVD was issued in 2003 by Warner Home Video.

 Original pre-print materials are not known to survive, but the film was preserved by the Library of Congress from archival 35mm elements and this version was released on US DVD and Blu-ray by Kino Lorber in 2013.